 Define Descriptive Words

 Once the buyer persona is defined, conduct research to determine the language that the persona uses in their everyday lives to convey their interests, challenges, likes, and dislikes.
 We watch social media channels and blogs very closely when determining how consumers verbalize and react to particular topics and brands.

 While conducting the research it is important to note where there is relevance between a buyer persona’s common use of words and the way you position elements of your brand.
 The idea is to bridge the gap in understanding between the consumer and the fresh produce brand by meeting the consumer on their terms.

 For example, when defining your various audiences’ lifestyles, take descriptors beyond simply saying they are “healthy” to describe them as “living an active lifestyle” or having a “nutritious diet rich in fruits and vegetables.”
 Descriptive words and phrases help to take the gray area out of the language and add rich context around the topic or persona being discussed.

 Creating the Lexicon

-We recommend starting the lexicon creation journey by simply making a list of your brand’s most commonly used to terms to describe your company, the products or services you sell and how you position them to the consumer.
-This can be done by reading through the content presented on your website, company literature or verbiage on social media.
+We recommend starting the lexicon creation journey by simply making a list of your brand’s most commonly used terms to describe your company, the products or services you sell, and how you position them to the consumer.
+This can be done by reading through the content presented on your website, company literature, or verbiage on social media.

-When complete, the lexicon will be a document that consists of two lists:
+When complete, the lexicon will be a document that consists of two helpful lists: